Louisa Cavendish, Duchess of Devonshire: Mistress of the Robes

 "A social climber with a nose for power", the 26-year-old Duchess (through her friendship with Lord Derby, the then prime minister) was appointed Mistress of the Robes to Queen Victoria in February 1858, resigning in June 1859, when Lord Derby's government fell.
 Victoria regretted her departure, calling her "a very pleasant, nice, sensible person".
-The Duchess soon developed close friendships with Edward, Prince of Wales and Alexandra, Princess of Wales.
+However, allegedly Victoria disapproved of 'her tone, her love of admiration and "fast style."'
+She pointedly declined to invite the Duchess to the wedding of Edward, Prince of Wales and Alexandra, Princess of Wales in 1863.
+The Duchess soon developed close friendships with both.

-Lady Eleanor Stanley recorded in her diary in 1859 that during a "paper chase", the Duchess caught her hoop while climbing over a stile and was left with the entirety of her crinoline and skirts thrown over her head, revealing her scarlet drawers to the assembled company.
-The Duc de Malakoff, the French ambassador, is said to have exclaimed "C'était diabolique!" at the sight.

 Devonshire House Ball of 1897

 In July 1897, the Duchess hosted the Devonshire House Fancy Dress Ball at Devonshire House, the London residence of the Dukes of Devonshire during the 18th and 19th centuries.
 The party was a costume ball thrown to celebrate Queen Victoria's diamond jubilee.
 The Queen's Private Secretary, Francis Knollys, wrote to the Duchess that the Prince of Wales (who dressed as the Grand Master of the Knights of Malta) thought the party a success.
+The ball was considered the most important event of the London social season, and was spoken of for many years afterwards.
 At the ball, the Duchess dressed as Queen Zenobia of Palmyra.